-Working from home in 2020 is an entirely different experience than it was 5-10 years ago.
+Working from home is an entirely different experience than it was 5-10 years ago.
 With the advances in technology, we can stay more connected than ever…even if we’re not in the same room.
 However, working from home isn’t all PJ’s and sleeping in – it’s just a new way to tackle your workload.
 Here are some tips and tricks for maximizing your at-home experience: both personally and professionally.

 Create a workspace